Related Contacts, Located at Central Region Office, St. Paul

 Our office is in the Blue Lake Business Center on Scott Co.
 Hwy.
 101 (between US Hwy 169 and Valleyfair amusement park).
 We share space with two other MN DNR disciplines (Parks & Trails, Wildlife) and Conservation Corps Minnesota-Iowa .

 No license or registration/titling services are available, and we have no hatchery or fish-holding facilities for tours.
 If you'd like to visit us in person, we recommend you contact us beforehand to ensure staff will be here.
-Because we're a small field-oriented office currently without a receptionist, drop-in visitors could find no available help or a locked building.
+Because we're a small field-oriented office with a part-time desk attendant, drop-in visitors could find no available help or a locked building.

 Regional Fishing Outlooks